Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: DEMONSTRATION EXAMPLE

-In Step 1, we set each parameter as listed in \rtab{tab1}, and run the iterations in Algorithm \ref{alg1}.
-The initial value of the state for data collection is set to $\bm{x}(0) = \bm{0}$, and the the following exploration signal $\nu (t)$ is added to $K_{0} \bm{x}(t)$:
+In Step 1, we run the iterations in Algorithm \ref{alg1} with the parameters listed in Table \ref{tab:step1_parameters}.
+The initial state for data collection is set to $\bm{x}_{0} = \bm{0}$, and the following exploration term $\nu_{k}$ is added to $K^{\mathrm{init}} \bm{x}_{k}$:

 where $\omega_i~(i = 1,~2,~\cdots,~100)$ are selected randomly from $[-500,~500]$.